Monday, August 3, 2009

 Tedious, Dirty, Buggy, Muggy, More

-Now, I realize that all that sounds terrible.
+Now, I realize all that sounds terrible.
 But here's the catch: When you scrape your trowel over the soil and see something made by human hands so many years ago, unseen for so long, there is no greater feeling.
-Or when you realize that the large object you've been dragging across the ground has discovered a temple before so much as a trowel has been moved, or when the howler monkeys bellow overhead, or when you realize that the pile of rocks you've been staring at is a centuries old staircase leading to a room where kings were crowned and gods were worshiped, you know you are exactly where you want to be, doing exactly what you want to do.
+Or when you realize that the large object you've been dragging across the ground has discovered a temple before so much as a trowel has been moved, or when the howler monkeys bellow overhead, or when you realize that the pile of rocks you've been staring at is a centuries old staircase leading to a room where kings were crowned and gods were made, you know you are exactly where you want to be, doing exactly what you want to do.

 Tuesday, July 28, 2009